 It’s also fun to use this spidery paper for blow painting.
 In the picture above, we used an eyedropper to drop thin paint onto the paper.
 Then, we used a straw to blow the paint into beautiful random designs.
 By the way….I picked up the package of straws for a quarter last year after the holiday.
 Don’t forget to be on the lookout for those after-holiday bargains.

 Do you have more ideas for spider activities for kids?
 I would love to hear about them.

-If you are looking for additional spider themed activities for your kids, check out these resources from my TPT store.
+Are you looking for additional spider activities for preschoolers?
+Click on the images below to check out these resources from my store: